qelectrotech/qelectrotech-doc/source/users/element/type/element_slave.rst

 Slave element
 ==================

-The slave elements represent the power circuit devices such the main contactors from power contactors.
-The slave elements also represent the auxiliary contactors.
+The slave elements represent the power circuit devices such the main contacts from a power contactor.
+The slave elements also represent the auxiliary contacts.
 Even if an auxiliary contactor is part of the command circuit, its activation is forced by another element.